 RAM (Random Access Memory) is a kind of memory which requires constant power to retain the data in it, once the power supply is disrupted the data will be lost, that’s why it is known as volatile memory.
 There are two types of Random Access Memory ( RAM) static RAM and dynamic RAM and each has its own advantages and disadvantages compared to the other.
-Here the complete guide what is Difference between static RAM and dynamic RAM, Which one is better SRAM or DRAM and Why DRAM Needed to be refreshed thousands of time?
+Here the complete guide what is the difference between sram and dram, Which one is better SRAM and DRAM, Why DRAM Needed to be refreshed thousands of time?

 Static RAM and dynamic RAM both are different from each other in many contexts like speed, capacity, etc. These differences occur due to the difference in the technique which is used to hold data.
 DRAM makes use of single transistor and capacitor for each memory cell, whereas each memory cell of SRAM makes use of an array of 6 transistors.
 DRAM needs refreshing, whereas SRAM does not require refreshing of the memory cell.